-Envato's Developer Apprentice Program provides aspiring female engineers with a direct pathway into the tech industry.
+Envato's Developer Apprentice Program provides aspiring developers with a direct pathway into the tech industry.
 We chat to six of our graduates to learn how it kickstarted their engineering journey.

 In Australia, the percentage of women in engineering currently sits at only 12% – a figure that Envato’s Apprentice Developer Program is on a mission to help increase.
 Originally launched in 2017, the program aims to close the engineering gender gap by providing both training and hands-on experience to its apprentices – as well as improve diversity and inclusion at Envato.
 More broadly, the program looks to carve out career pathways for women in tech and help female engineers to build long, successful engineering careers.